sphinx-doc/sphinx/doc/faq.rst

     :std:doc:`readthedocs:index` is a documentation hosting
     service based around Sphinx.
 They will host sphinx documentation, along with supporting a number of other features including version support, PDF generation, and more.
-The :std:doc:`Getting Started
+The :std:ref:`Getting Started
-    <intro/getting-started-with-sphinx>` guide is a good place to start.
+    <readthedocs:tutorial/index:getting started>` guide is a good place to start.

 Epydoc
    There's a third-party extension providing an `api role`_ which refers to